To reduce ultrasound probe cross infection risk, you need to know why and when to perform the high level disinfection (HLD) process.

 Is one of three disinfection levels used in hospital and clinics for reprocessing ultrasound probes.

-HLD results in the complete elimination of all microorganisms in or on a probe, except for bacterial spores, small numbers of which may remain.6,9
+HLD results in the complete elimination of all microorganisms in or on a probe, except for bacterial spores, large numbers of which may remain.6,9

 - Semi-critical probes should be high level disinfected even if a sheath is used5